CSroseX/HASHIRA-placement-Assignment/README.md

 ## Solution Methodology

-The solution implements Shamir's Secret Sharing scheme through the following steps:

-1. **JSON Input Parsing**: The program reads a JSON input file containing:
-   - `n`: Total number of keys
-   - `k`: Threshold number of keys required for reconstruction
-   - `keys`: List of keys with their base and value representations

-2. **Base Conversion**: Each key value is decoded from its specified base representation into decimal form

-3. **Lagrange Interpolation**: Using at least `k` keys, the algorithm applies Lagrange Interpolation to reconstruct the original secret

-4. **Secret Recovery**: The reconstructed secret is output, ensuring it can only be recovered with the threshold number of valid keys
+The solution implements Shamir's Secret Sharing scheme by first parsing a JSON input file that contains the total number of keys (n), the threshold number of keys needed for reconstruction (k), and a list of keys with their values in different bases.
+Each key is then converted from its specified base into a decimal value.
+Using at least k keys, the algorithm applies Lagrange Interpolation to accurately reconstruct the original secret.
+Finally, the secret is recovered and output, ensuring that it can only be obtained when the required threshold number of valid keys is provided.

 ## Requirements